ncar-xdev/ncar-xdev.github.io/about/xdev.md

 The result is not only a publishable software technology but also newly trained scientists in the maintenance and development of the technology itself.
 This is vital for healthy open source software and sustainability.
-There is no single, ideal metric of the success of this goal, but we will monitor GitHub activity from Xdev Community Stakeholders (i.e., on GitHub repositories tied to Xdev Projects), tutorial attendance, software downloads, GitHub "stars" and "watchers", and any other correlated metric we can divine.
-All of these metrics will be displayed on the Xdev website.

 As mentioned earlier, much of the scalable capabilities already exist in the Pangeo stack, but it can be cumbersome or not obvious how to construct the